Avebury is one of my favourite places in the entire universe.

-What are the opening times?
+What are the opening times for Avebury stone circle?
 There aren’t any, it’s open dawn till dusk – perfect for watching the stars!

-Is there parking?
+Is there parking at Avebury?
 Yes, you can park in the public National Trust car park just down the road.
 Price is £4 (free for National Trust members).

-Are there places to eat and drink?
+Where to eat in Avebury?
 Yes, you can eat in the Red Lion pub for fine dining, The Shop for sandwiches, the Henge Shop have a country Ice cream stall and there is a Circles Café located near the manor house on the North West side.

-Bringing a Dog?
+Can I bring a Dog to Avebury?
 You will need to keep them on a lead as there are sheep in and around the circle (there’s also a loooootttt of poop so bring practical shoes!)

-Are there places to stay?
-Yes!!
+Where is the best place to stay in Avebury?
 You can stay in the Red Lion but watch out – it’s meant to be haunted!
 There’s also The Lodge which is just down the road and looks divine.

-How long do I need there?
+How long do I need to visit Avebury?
 As long as you wish!
 2/3 hours should give you enough time to explore.

-When’s the best time to go?
+When’s the best time to visit Avebury in UK?
 In summer as the nights are longer and warmer.
 If you’re here in June on the 21st you can stay for Summer solstice.
 The greatest views of the circle are the classics of Sunrise and Sunset.

 Is Avebury on your bucket list?
 Would you like to stay until sunrise at the solstice?
 Comment below!